I often get asked - why do I spend so much time, energy and money on tracking my body.

 If you still don't see the power of feedback when it comes to sleep and health optimisation, let me share a few practical examples.

 For over two years now I have been using my Oura Ring.
 I wear it 23.75 hours a day (I take it off to sync and charge).
 This ring provides me with a lot of data about my body.
 In particular around my recovery levels and stress quality.
+(You can read my comprehensive review HERE)

 The 'lessons I have learnt' from the ring are immense, here are a few things I have learnt: